 To this day many have experienced Lysander’s presence.
 Those who have experienced it will never forget, those that doubt only need to ask Gary when you see him in the restaurant.

 In 1987 the restaurant was named The Sun Tavern as it remains today.

-Larry and Carol Friedman as well as Lysander welcome you back!
-We previously owned the Tavern from 1996 to 2001.
-When it became available again we could not resist the lure and charm of this enchanting property.
+Larry and Carol Friedman owned the Sun Tavern from 1996 to 2001 and again from 2010 to 2017.
+In June of 2017 Gary, Debbie and Annie James bought the Sun Tavern after Gary had been the executive chef since 2012.
+They could not resist the lure and charm of this enchanting property.
 The Sun Tavern in all of its incarnations is woven into the lives of countless people who have walked through its doors.